-I. Discontinuance
+II.
+Discontinuance

-- Should the findings be inconclusive, a recommendation for additional review for one more year may be made. - Findings may result in a recommendation for discontinuance, including a timeline for phasing out a program within one year. - Specific steps for program discontinuance shall be developed by the Program Discontinuance Intervention Committee. - Students who are already enrolled in the program will be allowed to complete requirements within the year of review or will be assisted to transfer to other programs.
+- Should the findings be inconclusive, a recommendation for additional review for one more year may be made. - Findings may result in a recommendation for discontinuance, including a timeline for phasing out a program within two semesters, excluding summer one year. - Specific steps for program discontinuance shall be developed by the Program Discontinuance Intervention Committee. - Students who are already enrolled in the program will be allowed to complete requirements within the year of review two semesters, excluding summer or will be assisted to transfer to other programs.
 New students will not be allowed to enroll in the program while the program is being considered for discontinuance. - The District will consult with the appropriate collective bargaining agents about the potential impact of program discontinuance on the employment of unit members.
 Applicable law and contract provisions will apply.